Are you looking for the benefits of Brazil Nuts? Read on to know more about the brazil nuts benefits for health and overall wellbeing.

 These fruits are not edible, but each fruit contains 10 to 24 edible seeds.
 And these seeds are called brazil nuts.
 Native to Bolivia, Venezuela, Peru, Brazil, and Columbia, nutritious-dense brazil nuts are loved by many health-conscious people, especially keto and vegan diet followers, around the world.

-Did you know that most of the United State’s supply of brazil nuts comes from Bolivia.
+Did you know that most of the United State’s supply of brazil nuts comes from Bolivia?
 Since they are easy to nibble on, brazil nuts are many people’s to-go snacks to curb hunger on the go.
 Brazil nuts are extremely expensive.
-A pound bag of brazil nuts, on average, costs almost $17.
+On average, a pound bag of brazil nuts costs almost $17.

 But despite the high price, its demand never drops.
-These trees are now being harvested all over the world to meet their global demand.
+These trees are now being harvested worldwide to meet their global demand.
 But what’s the secret?
 Why is this nut so expensive yet so in demand?

 Brazil Nuts Nutritional Value

 These crescent-shaped nuts are often seen in bowls of mixed nuts but stand out quite well among almonds, pecans, and walnuts.
 Once cracked open from its triangular outer shell, brazil nut has a light, smooth texture and an almost buttery taste.
 This nut is globally famous for being one of the largest sources of Selenium.
 It is one of the essential minerals our body needs to function correctly.
 100 grams of brazil nuts provide approx. 656 calories.

 Magnesium: 33% of reference daily intake (RDI) of 55mcg.